 Mergers and Acquisitions

-The company has historically been very active on the acquisition front to
+DST Systems has been active on the acquisition front to

 complement its product line and expand into new geographic areas.

-DST has balanced its acquisition strategy by purchasing both
+DST has balanced its acquisition strategy by purchasing technology

-providers, with a particular emphasis on buying business process
+providers and service providers, with an emphasis on business

-In 2015, DST's wholly-owned subsidiary ALPS agreed to buy Red
+Also in 2015 DST's wholly-owned subsidiary ALPS bought Red Rocks

-firm, for about $65 million.
-Red Rocks adds expertise and
+Capital, a private equity, for about $65 million.
+Red Rocks adds

 analytics and sales reporting tools with kasina's understanding of